Neptune-Crypto/neptune-types/README.md

 ## WARNING: EXPERIMENTAL!

 This crate is in an early, very rough prototype state.
-Everything is subject to change, or it could be abandonded altogether.
+Everything is subject to change, or it could be abandoned altogether.

 ## Overview